HowardDai/LatentTargetDiff/README.md

 # Latent Target Diffusion

 This repository is the implementation of Latent TargetDiff, for my CPSC 483 final project.
+The corresponding paper can be found [here](https://drive.google.com/file/d/1P9IocrFOaITxkJaY4Xg5F1EzRMhZmK1m/view?usp=sharing).

 This repository is based off of the following two repositories:

 https://github.com/guanjq/targetdiff